 On 21 August 2009, the campaign group was taken to court by the Glasgow City Council for improving their local area, a move described by Patrick Harvie MSP as ‘absurd’.
 The sheriff upheld a limited interdict ad interim against two named campaigners only, preventing them from putting up bat boxes and installing new raised beds.
 The sheriff said the campaigners ‘had done only good’.

-Feel free to drill into the history files to read more on what local residents have been doing to save this land.
-If you want to support these people then click on the support page and write and object to this planned sale.
+Feel free to drill into the history files to read more on what local people have been doing to manage and save this land.
+If you want to help manage the land or support the campaign please contact us at: firstname.lastname@example.org